Live Updates on the US Presidential Election 2024

 01.03 – Trump is the projected winner in Florida.

-North Carolina women have been, unexpectedly, quite a worry for Harris.
-A key demographic Harris needed to win to get a state Biden narrowly missed in 2020 appears to have slightly flipped the other way by 1%.
-Additionally, it appears that in abortion referendums (a campaign issue Harris has managed to lead), in Florida particularly pro-choice voters appear to be picking “Yes” but not necessarily voting for Harris at the same time.
+01:05 – North Carolina women have been, unexpectedly, quite a worry for Harris.
+Additionally, it appears that in abortion referendums – a campaign issue Harris has managed to lead – in Florida, pro-choice voters appear to be picking “yes” but not necessarily voting for Harris at the same time.

 We’re looking at a small set of data still, but it appears nationally Trump has overperformed with white women in a way he did in 2016 but not so much in 2020.